TessaEveline/broadpy/README.md

 ## Installation

-You can install `broadpy` using pip:
+You can install `broadpy` by cloning the repository and running `pip install .`:

 ```bash
 git clone https://github.com/DGonzalezPicos/broadpy